POLT 12800, sections 1 & 2

 Then we explore a number of specific issues related to the international: the changing nature of warfare and terrorism; security and the changing definition of that term; the international economy, processes of globalization of trade and investment that challenge the traditional understanding of the nation-state and have direct impacts on local communities in every part of the world, including the US; and the effect of culture -- ethnic, national, religious -- on international relations.

-The course also has the following objectives as part of the overall Politics Departmental mission:
+3. The course has the following objectives as part of the overall Politics Department mission:

 Readings listed as "Required" are mandatory -- you should have read and thought about them before class -- and serve as background for the class discussion.
 Readings listed as "Suggested" are not required, but provide further background and information on the topic under discussion.

 The readings are of varying complexities; some are quite difficult.
 If you have any questions on the readings, please ask in class, or stop by my office.

 I would suggest taking notes on the readings as you do them to ease review for exams.
 The assigned essays require an indepth understanding of specific assigned readings, so it is in your interest to do all required readings carefully.
 The amount of reading is generally small enough that you should have time to carefully read and take notes on the readings before each class.

 It doesn't mean just sitting down and mechanically going through the articles; that's a sure way to make even an interesting article boring.